Lisey's Story: Plot

-Television adaptation
+Adaptation

 In August 2017, King expressed an interest in seeing the story adapted as a television series.
 "Lisey's Story is my favorite of the books and I would love to see that done, especially now that there's a kind of openness on the streaming services on TV and even the cable networks.
 There's more freedom to do stuff now and when you do a movie from a book, there's this thing that I call the sitting on a suitcase syndrome.
 That is where you try to pack in all the clothes at once and the suitcase won't close.
 So it's tough to take a book that is fully textured, and do it in two hours and 10 minutes.
 But as a TV show you have 10 hours."
 In April 2019 it was announced that the book would be adapted as an eight part limited series called Lisey's Story, with all episodes scripted by Stephen King, starring Julianne Moore.
 The eight-episode miniseries premiered on Apple TV+ on June 4, 2021.